Lingkai981/Graph-Analytics-Benchmarks/Docker/README.md

 - **Run Flash**:
    After downloading the datasets, follow these steps to run the algorithm:

-   - Download and load the Docker image [flash-mpi:v0.4]() on all machines.
+   1. Download and load the Docker image [flash-mpi-v0.4.tar]() on all machines.
+     ```bash
+     sudo docker load -i flash-mpi-v0.4.tar
+     ```
-   - On all machines, create identical folders to store datasets.
+   2. On all machines, create identical folders to store datasets.
 Then, download the following datasets and place them into these folders.
       - [flash-edges-8-Standard]()
       - [flash-edges-9-Standard]()
       - [flash-edges-8-Density]()